Schiiss/blog/_posts/2026-01-05-unlocking-mainframe-data-from-legacy-systems-to-analytics-in-databricks.md

 One of the most important aspects of mainframe systems is their use of specialized databases.
 Unlike modern relational databases, many mainframe databases such as IBM’s IMS (Information Management System) are **hierarchical** in structure.
 This means data is organized in a tree-like format, with parent and child records, rather than tables with rows and columns.
 I have yet to dig into these databases at Plains but I hope to in the coming months.

-As things stand now (and as far as I understand), we are leveraging scheduled jobs that call mostly COBOL code on mainframe that export data from various commercial apps into a tilde separated format.
+As things stand now (and as far as I understand), we are leveraging scheduled jobs via JCL that call mostly COBOL code on mainframe that export data from various commercial apps into a tilde separated format.
 These tilde separated files are often times SFTP'd between file shares for consumption.

 There are also .NET client applications built for deal capture that leverage a SQL database where data is copied from mainframe into these client SQL databases.